 These sticks made the tree so much easier to made.
 Originally I was going to attach my own plastic eggs to branches I found outside, but when I noticed these at the dollar store (Dollarama, for all you fellow Canadians) I realized that my work was done for me.
 At $1 a branch, I picked one in every colour – pink, yellow, purple, green and blue.

 I love the sweet little buds and the speckled details in the eggs.
 I still can’t believe that these were only a dollar!

 I cut the branches to the desired height, then wrapped them together with some brown florists tape.
-I didn’t want them to wobble in the oasis, so I wrapped some blue poster putty around the base to secure everything.
+I didn’t want them to wobble in the foam, so I wrapped some blue poster putty around the base to secure everything.

 These sweet little bunnies were also a dollar store find.
 Originally I was going to paint them over with matte paint, but in the end I loved the little hand painted details, like the nose, ears and eyes.

 Next time I made something like this, I might take the time to grow some real cat grass to have along the edges, but that takes about two weeks of forethought, and I’m lucky if I have two hours.